uTaHanna/Java_REST_demo/README.md

 ### How to Run the Application

-(Refer to the screen shots below for illustration)
+(Refer to the screen shots below for illustration.)

 1. In the project root directory, build the source code with Maven by "mvn clean install".
-1. Run Mongo, and make a new database called "testdb"
+1. Run Mongo, and make a new database called "testdb".
-1. In the address-book-web directory, do "mvn tomcat7:run" to start the application<br>
+1. In the address-book-web directory, do "mvn tomcat7:run" to start the application.<br>
-   (If using IntelliJ, in Edit Configurations add your file path to the address-book-web<br>
+   (If using IntelliJ, in Edit Configurations specify your file path to the address-book-web<br>
-    directory, enter "tomcat7:run" in the "command line" box, save, and then click "Run".)
+    directory, enter "tomcat7:run" in the "command line" box, save, and then click Run.)
-1. Open http://localhost:8080/address-book-web on a browser, to get to the home page
+1. Open http://localhost:8080/address-book-web on a browser, to get to the home page.
-1. Click 'New Contacts' link at the top
+1. Click New Contacts link at the top.
-1. Enter the name and email of a new contact and submit
+1. Enter the name and email of a new contact and submit.
-1. Click 'Contacts' link at the top
+1. Click Contacts link at the top.
-1. Enter the name of the new contact you just made and then submit, to get<br> the email address from the database
+1. Enter the name of the new contact you just made and then submit, to get<br> the email address from the database.

 (Since this is not meant as a practical application and the work is still in progress,<br>
 I have not checked error handling yet; be careful and gentle when trying the app!)